TheValber/LE-Traiteur/README.md

 September 2021 - December 2021

-Website of a caterer that works with a database.
+PHP Website of a caterer that works with a PostgreSQL database.

 (All the website is in French)

+## Specific Features

+- Creation of customer account (Registration and connection)
+- Management of a cart / orders
+- Display of database data : List of dishes with prices, images...
+- Implementation of a view that calculates the most ordered dishes of the connected customer

 ## How to install ?